Skip to main content

 Subsystem Manager

-The Subsystem Manager is the "controller" that sits between Placements and Providers.
+The Subsystem Manager is the 'controller' that sits between Placements and Providers.
+In general it will be how most processes will interact with the AI subsystem.

 The Golden Rule:

-The main method in the class is process_action(base $action): responses\response_base this is the entry point for Action processing.
+The main method in the class is process_action(base $action): responses\response_base.
+This is the entry point for Action processing.
 Every Placement that wants to process an AI action calls this method.
-The manager will determine what Providers support this action and then hand off the action object to a Provider.
-The Provider MUST return an action response object.
+The Manager will determine which Providers support this action and then hand-off the action object to a Provider.
+The Provider must return an action response object.
 This method will also store the result of each action call.

-The manager class also has various utility methods that can be accessed.
-Such as getting the list of providers for specific actions, which is used to help render administration settings.
+The Manager class also provides various utility methods, such as retrieving the list of providers for specific actions.
+These methods are useful for rendering administration settings.

 Actions

-• An Action MUST be correctly instantiated before it can be used and passed onto the AI manager.
-For example the constructor method for the generate_image Action is:
+• An Action must be correctly instantiated before it can be used and passed to the AI manager.

 public function __construct(